StateSmith/tutorial-3/lesson-3 old/README.md

 # Connecting Your State Machine to the Outside World
 A state machine is often part of a larger system.

 So far, our designs have mostly been calling global functions to interact with the outside world.
 This is a simple way to get started, but it's not the only way to interact with the outside world.
-In this lesson, we'll look at a few ways to connect your state machine to the outside world.
+In this lesson, we'll look at a few ways to connect your state machine to other code.

 Each language has various technical options for connecting your state machine to the outside world:
 * `C99/C++`: [preprocessor include .inc file](https://github.com/StateSmith/StateSmith-examples/tree/main/c-include-sm-basic-2-plantuml-tutorial) (recommended), composition, globals.